pfnet-research/BMI219-2017-ProteinFolding/commentary.md

         super(StackedBiRNN, self).__init__(
             forward=forward, reverse=reverse)
 ```
+I did not use "reverse" instead of "backward" because what it implements is actually forward propagation :).

 As we will insert a dropout, which should behave differently in training and test phases, to the model.
 We add an attribute `train`, to specifies the mode of the model: